ccorcos/database-experiments/README.md

 Actual ordered key-value databases often use log-sorted merge trees.
 And general purpose databases like SQLite and Postgres use B+ trees to store sorted indexes.

+## OrderedTupleValueDatabase (tuple-okv.ts)

+Using the `lexicodec` library, we can encode tuples into strings.
+But if we aren't persisting data, we don't want to have to pay the cost of serializing just to do in-memory list queries.

 ## B+ Trees (bptree.ts)

 B+ trees are a type of self-balancing tree used for storing sorted data to disk.